gmusicproxy/gmusicproxy/README.md

 ## About
 This program permits the use of Google Play Music with All Access subscription with any music player that is able to stream MP3 files and to manage M3U playlists (e.g., [MPD server][1], [VLC][2], ...).
 It can work also with a free account without All Access extras.

-Google has released a nice music service with the possibility to stream all the available music using the All Access subscription.
-The Google-way to listen your collection and the stations is by means of Android devices or any web browser.
-If you want to use your TVs or HiFi audio systems, the main tool is the Chromecast key (or its audio variant).
-These devices are closed and limited in someway.
-I already got a music-system at home based on a small Raspberry-PI connected to my HiFi audio system (using a professional DAC): it makes use of [MPD][1] and I wanted to keep it.
+Google has a music service with the possibility to stream all the available music using an All Access subscription.
+The Google-way to listen your collection and the stations is by means of Android devices, web browser, or Chromecast devices to integrate with TVs or HiFi audio systems.
+These devices are typically closed or limited in someway.
+Many people use music-systems based on Raspberry-PIs, [MPD][1], or other software and GMP provide an integration point.

-My project is based on the great [Unofficial Google Play Music API][3] of Simon Weber: it already permits to create URLs to stream the tracks as regular MP3 but they expire in 1 minute!
+The project is based on the great [Unofficial Google Play Music API][3] by Simon Weber: it already permits to create URLs to stream the tracks as regular MP3 but they expire in 1 minute!
 Keeping this proxy running, it can generate persistent local URLs that never expire and that can be used in any media-player.

 This project is not supported nor endorsed by Google.
 Its aim is not the abuse of the service but the one to improve the access to it.
 The maintainers are not responsible for misuse.